1x per weekincreased software releases from 1x per year to 1x per week

 40 hourswork per week eliminated for dealers

-How Steelcase adopted cloud native practices and technology to reconceive a core business applicationVMware Pivotal Labs
+How Steelcase adopted cloud native practices and technology to reconceive a core business applicationVMware Tanzu Labs

 Since the founding of Steelcase over 100 years ago, its products have embodied an ethos of user centricity.
 In fact, one of the company’s first patents was for a metal wastepaper basket designed to prevent fires caused by office workers using wicker baskets while smoking.
 The user-centered principles that led to metal baskets continue to inform Steelcase’s products and contribute to the company’s rise as the largest furniture manufacturer in the world.